Jewish learning Welcome Dr. Susie Tanchel

 Dr. Susie Tanchel_

-We are so pleased that Dr. Susie Tanchel has joined Hebrew College as Vice President of Community Education, overseeing adult, teen, and professional development programs.
+Dr. Susie Tanchel is Vice President of Hebrew College.
+She perviously served as the College’s Vice President of Community Education, overseeing adult, teen, and professional development programs.
 Dr. Tanchel comes to Hebrew College from Boston’s Jewish Community Day School (JCDS), where she served as head of school from 2011 through 2020.
 Originally from Cape Town, South Africa, she moved to Boston in 1988 to attend Brandeis University.
 Before working at JCDS, she was a founding faculty member and associate head of school at Gann Academy.
 Read the press release

 Tell us about your new role?